 COMPRESSED FORMATS AND DMG FILES...

 Before you begin, if your disk image is zipped or compressed, make sure to expand/uncompress it first.
-This process does not take ZIP files, it only takes the uncompressed disk image (.iso, .dsk, .toast, etc... not .zip, .sit, .7z, etc...).
+This process does not take ZIP files, it only takes the uncompressed disk image (.iso, .dsk, .toast, .cdr, etc... not .zip, .sit, .7z, etc...).
 Also, you CANNOT directly write DMG images, because they are compressed.
-So, if you want to write a DMG image, you have to convert it to ISO first.
-You can do that using Disk Utility that comes with Mac OS X in 5 seconds.
+So, if you want to write a DMG image, you have to first convert your DMG to ISO using Disk Utility or use the n00b disk image restore to USB method involving Disk Utility, which all things considered, is much easier than the following method involving the Terminal.

 WARNING: Make sure that you understand that what we'll be doing will erase the target volume, replacing whatever data is on the destination drive (an USB stick) with the ISO contents (the disk image file).
 There is no confirmation, therefore it is critical that you use the proper drive identifier and proper syntax to avoid erasing the wrong disk.
 So if you've never used "dd" or never have formated a disk under Terminal before, you might want a Terminal savvy friend to assist you the first time for this task.
 Proceed at your own risk!